213withani/react/fulstackReactBook.md

   document.getElementById('content')
 );
 ```
-#### JSX
+### JSX
-Because it runs in the browser as JavaScript, we cannot use any reserved JavaScript words in JSX. class is a reserved word.
+We cannot use any reserved JavaScript words in JSX. class is a reserved word.
 Therefore, React has us use the attribute name className.
 Later, when the HTML element reaches the page, this attribute name will be written as class.

-### Making Product data-driven
+## Making Product data-driven
-#### The data model
+### The data model
 Seed.products

-#### Using Props
+### Using Props
 We want to modify our Product component so that it no longer uses static, hard-coded attributes.

 Product should accept data passed down from its parent ProductList